 In 1998 the businesses combined as APMG and moved to the current premises where we’ve continued to build our reputation for high-quality products and excellent customer service ever since.

 We source as much of our production materials as possible from UK-based suppliers, and we only use wood-based panel products certified by the PEFC or FSC®.
 We use formaldehyde-free MDF whenever possible.
-Our computer controlled saws automatically calculate the optimum way to cut each panel giving the least material wastage and panel off-cuts are used to make pallets.
+Our computer controlled saws automatically calculate the optimum way to cut each panel giving the least material wastage.
 We reuse packaging materials wherever possible.

 We set ourselves a challenging 'zero to landfill' target which we have achieved every month since April 2017.
 We are proud of our record.

 We are working to reduce the energy our factory and offices consume, fitting energy efficient lighting, heater thermostats and timers and ensuring equipment is shut down when not in use.
 We prioritise energy efficiency when purchasing new equipment.
 Our offices and our manufacturing facility have enhanced thermal insulation.